TurtleStoffel/generate-website/README.md

 # Generate Website

-Source code for the transforming my website from Markdown files to HTML files and automatically generate a `sitemap.txt` file.
+Source code for transforming my website from Markdown files to HTML files and automatically generating a `sitemap.txt` file.

 The tool is configured through a configuration file which is the first positional argument when running the script.